-When you're promised a "rate lock" from a lender, it means that you are guaranteed to keep a set interest rate for a determined period while you work on the application process.
-This means your interest rate will not go up during the application process.
+When you are promised a "rate lock" from a lender, it means that you are guaranteed to get a specific interest rate for a determined period while you work on the application process.
+This means your interest rate won't go up during the application process.

-Rate lock periods can be various lengths of time, anywhere from fifteen to sixty days, with the longer period usually costing more.
-The lender can agree to hold an interest rate and points for a longer span of time, say 60 days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of a shorter period.
+Rate lock periods can be various lengths of time, between fifteen to sixty days, with the longer ones usually costing more.
+You can get a longer period for your lock, but in doing so, will probably have a higher rate than you would with a shorter rate lock period

 Do you have a question regarding a mortgage program?